Getting ready to move in with a roommate or two for the first time? If so, you probably have all kinds of questions on your mind.

-So, before you move into your new abode, take the time to figure out how you’ll split bills with your roommates.
+So, before you move into your new abode, take the time to figure out how you’ll split bills and transfer money with your roommates.
 Along with that, make sure you sign a roommate agreement with your housemates as this will help you all avoid problems down the line.

 To make things easier for you, take a look at our suggestions for living with roomies.

 Create a Plan

 Among the many perks of living with roommates, you can live in neighborhood or home that you may not be able to afford on your own.